The Undergraduate Major

 Comparative Literature (commonly abbreviated as “Comp.
 Lit.”) offers students the opportunity to pursue their love of literature beyond national and disciplinary boundaries.
 It situates the study of literature in a 21st century global context that takes account of cultural and linguistic diversity as well as changing technologies and new media.
 Majors study literary texts in at least one language other than English, delving into works from the ancient as well as the modern world, and exploring cultural productions from non-Western traditions as well as the so-called “great books” of the West.
 Students study literature’s intersections with other media and disciplines such as philosophy, religion, history, law, film studies, and psychoanalysis, and take courses in areas as varied as Exemplary Novels, French poetry, Russian Film, Literature & Justice, Postcolonial Popular Culture, Disaster Literature or Latin American Magical Realism.
 Comp.
 Lit. students also explore important theoretical questions: How do we define the human?
 How does language function in society?
 What is the relationship between ethics and religion?
 How do new technologies require us to rethink social, political, and ethical issues?
 How do we understand the relationship between history (events that happened) and memory (how we remember those events).

-In addition to these special research options, the department is pleased to offer its undergraduates regular opportunities for stimulating intellectual and social gatherings and discussion.
+In addition to these special research options, the department is pleased to offer its undergraduates regular opportunities for stimulating intellectual and social.

 - The Annual Undergraduate Colloquium, aims to reflect the diverse and innovative research that undergraduate students are conducting at Emory.
-Undergraduate paper selection for the Colloquium is highly competitive and represents a high recognition of an undergraduate's work by the professor, as well as the Comparative Literature Department.
-This opportunity provides undergraduates with the experience of presenting a conference paper, as well as an advantage for their résumé.
-Presenters will be able to share their work with peer comparative literature majors, as well as with graduate students in the field, and enter into a conversation with them.
+Undergraduate paper selection for the Colloquium is extremely competitive and represents a high recognition of an undergraduate's work by the Department.
+This opportunity provides undergraduates with the experience of presenting a conference paper to their peer comparative literature majors, as well as with graduate students and professors in the field.

 CPLT 301 Methods in Interpretation.
 An introduction to a specific method of literary criticism or theoretical approach as applied through close textual interpretations.